Kyōgo Furuhashi

-Kyōgo Furuhashi (古橋 亨梧, Furuhashi Kyōgo), often known mononymously as Kyōgo, is a Japanese professional footballer who plays as a striker at club Birmingham City and the Japan national team.
+Kyōgo Furuhashi (古橋 亨梧, Furuhashi Kyōgo), often known mononymously as Kyōgo, is a Japanese professional footballer who plays as a striker for Major League Soccer club LA Galaxy and the Japan national team.

 Club career

-FC Gifu
+Gifu

-Kyōgo Furuhashi joined J2 League club FC Gifu in 2017.
+Kyōgo Furuhashi joined J2 League club Gifu in 2017.

 Vissel Kobe

 On 1 August 2018, it was confirmed that Furuhashi would join the J1 League club Vissel Kobe for the rest of the 2018 season.

 In the club's Emperor's Cup semi-final match against Shimizu S-Pulse on 21 December 2019, Furuhashi scored Vissel's third goal to seal a 3–1 victory and a spot in their first ever major cup final.
 Vissel would go on to defeat Kashima Antlers in the final on 1 January 2020.

 Furuhashi scored Vissel Kobe's second goal in their 2020 Japanese Super Cup victory over Yokohama F. Marinos on 8 February 2020.
 Four days later in Vissel Kobe's first ever match in a continental competition against Malaysia Super League champions JDT, Furuhashi scored again in a 5–1 victory.
 Furuhashi netted the lone goal in the second group stage match against Suwon Samsung Bluewings on 19 February.